RoAF 71st Air Base

-The base is home to the 711th Fighter Squadron, operating MiG-21 LanceR, the 713th Helicopter Squadron, operating IAR-330.
+The base is home to the 48th Fighter Squadron, operating F-16 Fighting Falcon fighters, and the 713th Helicopter Squadron, operating IAR 330 helicopters, while also hosting the 571st Fighter Squadron of the 57th Air Base until its base upgrades are completed.
 The 712th Helicopter Squadron is located at the Giarmata Airport.
-The base also hosts MQ-9 Reaper drones of the 31st Expeditionary Operations Group, Detachment 1, maintained by the 731st Expeditionary Attack Squadron and operated remotely by the 25th Attack Group.
+The base also hosts MQ-9 Reaper drones of the United States Air Force 31st Operations Group, maintained by the 731st Expeditionary Attack Squadron and operated remotely by the 25th Attack Group.
+Another two Reapers belonging to the Royal Netherlands Air Force No. 306 Squadron are also deployed at the base.